jeka-dev/jeka/README.md

 Note that you can do the same using **Intellij** as Intellij module definitions (.iml) are stored in git. `org.jerkar.distrib-all` contains the project definition (.idea folder).

 # Status

-Both documentation and code are close to completion and the product is now quite usable.
-I am currently writing the documentation along polishing the API.
-This is the last step prior the first release expected Q4 2015.
-I mainly need help for further testing and providing feedback.

-# Code guidelines
+First release has been delivered.
+It contains all features a self respecting build tool must have : from compilation to publication features.
+Now we'll plan to deliver new releases at fast pace.
+You're welcome to push your expectation for next releases.

+# How to learn Jerkar

+Jerkar is expected to have a very fast learning curve for Java developers.
+You can visit the following page in this order :

+* http://jerkar.github.io/tell-me-more.html : introduction to Jerkar.
+Answer to the question : *What Jerkar is exactly ?*
+* http://jerkar.github.io/tour.html : to give a concrete idea onf how Jerkar is working
+* http://jerkar.github.io/documentation/latest/getting_started.html : to get hand-on experience
+* http://jerkar.github.io/documentation/latest/reference.html : to know the details about Jerkar behavior

+# How to contribute ?

+The most wanted skill on this project is technical writing.
+The documentation is pretty complete but the style may be improved.
+So if you fell ok to review/improve some documentation, welcome on board !

-In a nutshell : try to mimick the current style :-)
+If you want contribute to code, 1 rule : try to mimick the current style :-).
+More concretely :

 * Make a class public only when really needed.
 If a class is public, it should be prefixed with `Jk` (The goal is to not polute auto-completion in IDE when Jerkar is on the build path).
 * Favor immutable objects.
 * Embrace a fluent style API (so stay away from JavaBean coding conventions).
 * Don't use 3rd party dependencies (Use or enrich JkUtilsXxxxx classes for commons).
-* Make your code JDK6 complient (probably switch to JDK 7 soon).
+* Make your code JDK6 complient (probably switch to JDK 7/8 soon).